BreezyBlu/personal-page/README.md

 # boilerplate-webpage

-This is practice in creating a full website using CSS and HTML.
+This is practice in creating a full website using CSS and HTML, and utilizing the properties of flexbox.